EliseWindbloom/AutoActionPy/README.md

 ## 💡 Tips

-- Use `search_mode aggressive` when needed for finding more dynamic elements (note is it more likely to find the image, but it is also more likely to find false positives when the image doesn't exists onscreen)
+- `search_mode` is always normal by default and is recommended, but you can try `search_mode experimental` which tries mutliple search methods but is more likely to fail/get false positives
 - Manual region selection (SHIFT) provides more precise targeting
 - Key combinations can be typed using {key} format: {ctrl+c}, {shift+tab}
 - Wait commands support multiple images: `wait image1.png or image2.png`